-7. To find R.L and distances by tachometric surveying.

-8. To find height of inaccessible tower using one plane and two plane methods using Vernier Transit theodolite.

-9. Plane table surveying by various methods with at least four stations.
+- 7. To find R.L and distances by tachometric surveying. - 8.
+To find height of inaccessible tower using one plane and two plane methods using Vernier Transit theodolite. - 9.
+Plane table surveying by various methods with at least four stations. - 10.
+Determination of areas of irregular figures by conventional/digital planimeter

-10. Determination of areas of irregular figures by conventional/digital planimeter semester.
-The first internal assessment (IA) will be conducted in the mid of the semester based on the conducted at the end of the semester and it will be based on next 40% of the syllabus.
+There will be two class tests (to be referred to as an 'Internal Assessment) to be conducted in the semester.
+The first internal assessment (IA) will be conducted in the mid of the semester based on the 40% of the syllabus.
 It will be of 20 marks.
-Lastly, the average of the marks scored by the students in both the Internal Assessment will be considered.
+Similarly, the second internal assessment (IA) will be conducted at the end of the semester and it will be based on next 40% of the syllabus.
+It will be of 20 marks cored by the students in both the Internal Assessment will be considered.
 Duration of both the IA examination will be of one hour duration, respectively.